 In Maslow’s model, individuals remain at a fixed level of need until they have satisfied it.
 This would mean that individuals at work should work towards satisfying their current stage of need, and that leaders and managers should focus on helping the members of their teams achieve one specific level of needs at a time.

-Alderfer’s model though upends this thinking.
+Alderfer’s ERG Theory of Motivation, though, upends this thinking.
 Under Alderfer’s model individuals can be motivated by different levels at the same time, and have their motivational priorities change in relation to their sense of progress.
 Given this, individuals should not focus on one level of need at a time.
 Instead, they may wish to balance their motivations across levels.
 Similarly, leaders should not focus on helping the members of their team satisfy one level of need at a time.
 Instead, they should be aware of the blend of needs that humans can have and help their team members progress in relation to a blend of needs, which will change over time.

-The ways that Alderfer’s model has built on Maslow’s model are helpful, particularly the fact that the order of the needs can differ.
+The ways that Alderfer’s ERG Theory of Motivation has built on Maslow’s model are helpful, particularly the fact that the order of the needs can differ.
 One of the core criticisms of Maslow’s model was that while there might be some agreement on the existence of core human needs, that their order and priority isn’t empirically agreed at all.
 This model addresses that challenge to some extent.

 In this post most of the points we make relate to Clayton Alderfer’s 1969 article “An empirical test of a new theory of human needs” from volume 4, issue 2 of the publication “Organizational Behavior and Human Performance”.